 Unique TLA insights for the QC of engineered immune cells

 In downstream processing of gene and cell therapy products, TLA allows the complete targeted sequencing of transgenes.
-As such , TLA can help assess transgene integrity (via the detection of all sequence variants, be it SNVs and structural variants) as well as localize their insertion sites in the host genome.
+As such , our TLA-based solutions can help assess transgene integrity (via the detection of all sequence variants, be it SNVs and structural variants) as well as localize their insertion sites in the host genome.

-Scientists often draw on TLA to help them confirm whether their targeting was correct and to assess the specificity (i.e. efficiency and accuracy) of the targeted integration events.
+Scientists often draw on our unique genetic QC assays to help them confirm whether their targeting was correct and to assess the specificity (i.e. efficiency and accuracy) of targeted integration events.
 Nevertheless, TLA can provide meaningful insights regardless if and on- or off-target strategy has been employed.

 Given the burgeoning field of cell and gene therapy, we have the pleasure to witness a surge in the adoption of our TLA-based solutions for the robust, comprehensive and unbiased analytical QC of targeted gene editing (e.g. CAR-T and other engineered immune cells).

-To learn more about the capabilities of TLA as well as the relevance of our analysis in cell and gene therapy application, please register for our upcoming webinar:
+To learn more about the capabilities of TLA as well as the relevance of our analysis in cell and gene therapy application, please view our latest webinar:

 NGS-based characterization of transgene insertion for manufacturing of viral vector producer cell lines and immunotherapy products